 A share class is a designation applied to a specific type of security, for example common stock.
-Companies that have more than one share class usually identify a given class with alphabetical markers e.g, A Shares and B Shares etc., each share class can have different rights.

-The share class needs to be created before you can issue shares.
+i.
+A share class needs to be created before you can issue shares.
 Go to the Shares tab under Ownership, highlighted below, then "Classes" and click on the green “Add Share Class” button.

-A “Nominal Value” is the stated value of an issued share.
+|Nominal Value||The stated value of an issued share.
 Sometimes referred to as face value or par value.
 Disregards an item's market value and should not be confused with price per share.|

 Setting the nominal value in Capdesk will affect the computed share capital of the company (the part of the capital of a company that comes from the issue of shares).
 Share capital is calculated by multiplying the number of shares outstanding by the shares nominal value and is shown in the share class overview: